heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-11-conceptual-time-states.md

 - Quantum-inspired temporal analysis enables the simultaneous evaluation of multiple time states [4]
 - The model supports both exact temporal placement (with time vectors) and opportunistic placement (without time vectors)
 - Each percept-triplet can have independent time states, allowing for complex temporal relationships within a prototype [5]
+- The token economy balances computational costs with rewards for valuable temporal insights, creating sustainable incentives for temporal analysis [6]

 ## Code Examples